 All these techniques are a good starting point for fighting click fraud.

-Unfortunately, as technology advances, it becomes more challenging to recognize click fraud in real-time.
-There are so many advanced methods cyber criminals are using to blend in with real human traffic: detecting fraud often becomes a never-ending cat and mouse game.
+Unfortunately, as technology advances, it becomes more challenging to recognize click fraud in real time.
+Cybercriminals are using so many advanced methods to blend in with real human traffic that detecting fraud often becomes a never-ending cat-and-mouse game.

 A real-time solution to clean fake traffic is the most potent way to eliminate click fraud.